 Yes.
 The Delta variant is highly contagious, about twice as contagious as previous variants.
-However, the same precautions, such as avoiding crowded spaces, keeping your distance from others and mask wearing, still work against the Delta variant.
+However, the same precautions, such as avoiding crowded spaces, keeping your distance from others, and mask-wearing, still work against the Delta variant.

 Are the COVID-19 vaccines effective against the Delta variant?

 Yes.
 The WHO-approved COVID-19 vaccines continue to be highly effective at preventing severe illness and death, including against the Delta variant.
 When it’s your turn make sure to get vaccinated.
-If your vaccination involves two doses, it’s important to receive both in order to have the maximum protection.
+If your vaccination involves two doses, it’s important to receive both in order to have maximum protection.

-Read more about COVID-19 vaccines and explore what you need to know before, during and after getting vaccinated.
+Read more about COVID-19 vaccines and explore what you need to know before, during, and after getting vaccinated.